EnterpriseScratchDev/neuro-game-jam/README.md

 This game is available on [itch.io](https://enterprisescratchdev.itch.io/terminal-escape) and is part of [Neuro-sama Game Jam 2](https://itch.io/jam/neuro).

-## Running from Source

-To run from source, you must have [Node.js](https://nodejs.org/en/download) installed.

-1. Run `cd game`
-2. Run `npm install` to install the necessary dependencies
-3. Run `npm run start` to start the game
-4. Edit `config.json` to avoid port conflicts, if necessary
-5. Open the game's web page (`http://localhost:3000` by default)

-If this program refuses to release port `3000`, it can be terminated by running `npx kill-port 3000`.
-If you're using a different port, replace `3000` with that number.

 ## Running from a Packaged Executable

 1. Download the `zip` archive for your operating system from the [releases page](https://github.com/EnterpriseScratchDev/neuro-game-jam/releases)